Course Information

 • Note: There will be no “extra credit” assignments; spend your time on the assigned work.

-• All homework assignment dates are posted in the course homework page.
+• All homework assignment dates are posted in the course website and Canvas.
 Note these now so there are no conflicts.

 • All assignment submissions will be made through Canvas.
 You are given a grace period of 5 minutes for late submissions, the time stamps produced by Canvas will be the authoritative reference for all such decisions.
 If you have special circumstances (e.g., a documented physical condition) that prevent you from adhering to the posted deadlines, please inform me at least 1 week in advance of the deadline so that I can make arrangement to accommodate you.

-• You can discuss and work with classmates on the other homework assignments, but what you submit must be in your own words (and code).
+• You can discuss and work with classmates on homework assignments, but what you submit must be in your own words (and code).
 See Honor Code for more details.

 • Homework will be submitted as Quarto source (which will contain the code) and the compiled html.